DLiNa/dlina.github.io/_posts/2015-06-17-A-Not-So-Simple-Question.md

 The number at the end of each line shows us how many dramas are contained in each subcorpus.
 So, Wagner's "Ring of the Nibelungs": check.
 Etc. etc. But there are still problems.
 E.g., Hebbel's ["Nibelungs"](https://de.wikipedia.org/wiki/Die_Nibelungen_(Hebbel)), in reality, consist of merely 3 parts.
 So let's refine our query to leave out all TEI documents that aren't marked as "drama":

 {% highlight xml %}
 collection('/db/data/tgrep/')//tei:textClass[not(ancestor::tei:TEI)]/tei:keywords/tei:term[text() = 'drama']/concat(base-uri(), ': ', (ancestor::tei:teiCorpus[1]//tei:fileDesc[1]/tei:titleStmt/tei:title/string())[1], ' >  ', count(ancestor::tei:teiCorpus[1]//tei:TEI[descendant::tei:term/text() = 'drama']))
 {% endhighlight %}

 * /db/data/tgrep/Literatur-Arnim%2C-Ludwig-Achim-von.xml: Halle und Jerusalem > 2
 * /db/data/tgrep/Literatur-Goethe%2C-Johann-Wolfgang-001.xml: Faust.
-Eine Tragödie > 5
+Eine TragÃ¶die > 5
 * /db/data/tgrep/Literatur-Grabbe%2C-Christian-Dietrich.xml: Die Hohenstaufen > 2
 * /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Panspiele > 4
-* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Die goldnen Straßen > 3
+* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Die goldnen StraÃŸen > 3
 * /db/data/tgrep/Literatur-Hebbel%2C-Friedrich.xml: Die Nibelungen > 3
 * /db/data/tgrep/Literatur-Immermann%2C-Karl.xml: Alexis > 3
 * /db/data/tgrep/Literatur-Metastasio%2C-Pietro.xml: L'isola disabitata > 2
-* /db/data/tgrep/Literatur-Scheerbart%2C-Paul.xml: Revolutionäre Theaterbibliothek > 22
+* /db/data/tgrep/Literatur-Scheerbart%2C-Paul.xml: RevolutionÃ¤re Theaterbibliothek > 22
 * /db/data/tgrep/Literatur-Schiller%2C-Friedrich.xml: Wallenstein > 4
 * /db/data/tgrep/Literatur-Schnitzler%2C-Arthur.xml: Marionetten > 3
 * /db/data/tgrep/Literatur-Scribe%2C-Eugene.xml: La dame blanche > 2
 * /db/data/tgrep/Literatur-Wagner%2C-Richard.xml: Der Ring des Nibelungen > 4

 What do we have here?
 We received a list with all segmented dramas.
 Case in point, this one is not for the computer to solve, but, well, for the humanist's eye.
 Goethe's "Faust", in our repository, consists of [5 files](http://www.textgridrep.de/browse.html?id=textgrid:11d4b.0):

 * Zueignung
 * Vorspiel auf dem Theater
 * Prolog im Himmel
 * Faust.
-Der Tragödie erster Teil
+Der TragÃ¶die erster Teil
 * Faust.
-Der Tragödie zweiter Teil
+Der TragÃ¶die zweiter Teil

 We could argue that the whole "Faust" is *one* integral piece.
 We could argue that Wagner's "Ring of the Nibelung" is *one* piece.
-But we probably can't declare the same thing for Scheerbart's "Revolutionäre Theaterbibliothek" which consists of 22 pieces, and we probably shouldn't count them as one.
+But we probably can't declare the same thing for Scheerbart's "RevolutionÃ¤re Theaterbibliothek" which consists of 22 pieces, and we probably shouldn't count them as one.

 Why this strange segmentation of some of the plays?
 This has to do with the origin of the TextGrid Repository, the zeno.org project.
-As we can see [at the zeno.org website](http://www.zeno.org/Literatur/M/Goethe,+Johann+Wolfgang/Dramen/Faust.+Eine+Tragödie), Goethe's Faust is split into 5 parts there when it really should be split into 2 parts only, "Faust, part 1", and "Faust, part 2".
+As we can see [at the zeno.org website](http://www.zeno.org/Literatur/M/Goethe,+Johann+Wolfgang/Dramen/Faust.+Eine+TragÃ¶die), Goethe's Faust is split into 5 parts there when it really should be split into 2 parts only, "Faust, part 1", and "Faust, part 2".

 So let's use the human brain and some semesters of studying literature (hehe) and decide what to count as a separate text and what not:

 * /db/data/tgrep/Literatur-Arnim%2C-Ludwig-Achim-von.xml: Halle und Jerusalem > 2 (double drama, new amount of plays: 1)
 * /db/data/tgrep/Literatur-Goethe%2C-Johann-Wolfgang-001.xml: Faust.
-Eine Tragödie > 5 (two originary parts, new amount of plays: 2)
+Eine TragÃ¶die > 5 (two originary parts, new amount of plays: 2)
 * /db/data/tgrep/Literatur-Grabbe%2C-Christian-Dietrich.xml: Die Hohenstaufen > 2 (remains 2)
 * /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Panspiele > 4 (no overlaps in personnel, remains 4)
-* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Die goldnen Straßen > 3 (no overlaps in personnel, remains 3)
+* /db/data/tgrep/Literatur-Hauptmann%2C-Carl.xml: Die goldnen StraÃŸen > 3 (no overlaps in personnel, remains 3)
 * /db/data/tgrep/Literatur-Hebbel%2C-Friedrich.xml: Die Nibelungen > 3 (Hebbel himself describes the 3 parts as "one integral tragedy", new amount of plays: 1)
 * /db/data/tgrep/Literatur-Immermann%2C-Karl.xml: Alexis > 3 (overlaps in personnel, new amount of plays: 1)
 * /db/data/tgrep/Literatur-Metastasio%2C-Pietro.xml: L'isola disabitata > 2 (one of the 2 parts is the Italian original, new amount of plays: 1)
-* /db/data/tgrep/Literatur-Scheerbart%2C-Paul.xml: Revolutionäre Theaterbibliothek > 22 (completely several dramas, remains 22)
+* /db/data/tgrep/Literatur-Scheerbart%2C-Paul.xml: RevolutionÃ¤re Theaterbibliothek > 22 (completely several dramas, remains 22)
 * /db/data/tgrep/Literatur-Schiller%2C-Friedrich.xml: Wallenstein > 4 (= new amount of plays: 1)
 * /db/data/tgrep/Literatur-Schnitzler%2C-Arthur.xml: Marionetten > 3 (no overlaps in personnel, new amount of plays: 3)
 * /db/data/tgrep/Literatur-Scribe%2C-Eugene.xml: La dame blanche > 2 (one of the 2 parts is the French original, new amount of plays: 1)